 What’s Up Doc?
 4 Health Steps to Take Before You Go Abroad

-1. Learn About Our Global Health Services
+1. Learn About Our New & Improved Global Health Services

-- Students simply contact International SOS through a phone call, email, or chat message through an app and International SOS will provide health advice, telemedicine, or can arrange for an appointment with a local medical provider.
+- Students simply contact International SOS through a phone call, email, or chat message through an app and International SOS will provide health advice, telemedicine, or can arrange for an appointment with a local medical provider

 2. Dr. Fill (Out Your Health Clearance Form)

-Before you embark on your study away adventure, you need to get some professional medical advice to ensure that you are physically and mentally prepared for the journey ahead.
+Before you embark on your international adventure, you need to get some professional medical advice to ensure that you are physically and mentally prepared for the journey ahead.
 That's why we require you to complete your Health Clearance Form prior to your departure.
 Instructions are on the first page of the form, but here's the quick version: